platipodium/mossco-code/QuickStart.md

 The ESMF installation finally provides a file `esmf.mk`, this location must be provided to MOSSCO, e.g.:

 	export ESMFMKFILE=<path_to_esmf_install>/lib/lib0/Linux.gfortran.64.mpich2.esmf6/esmf.mk

+Depending on your shell, the above definition of environment variables could also follow the `csh` syntax

+	setenv ESMFMKFILE <path_to_esmf_install>/lib/lib0/Linux.gfortran.64.mpich2.esmf6/esmf.mk

+Throughout this document, however, we will show the `bash` style commands only; you may freely substitute these with equivalent `csh` statements.

 We will build a system that connects a pelagic ecosystem, running in a 1D ocean model to a benthic pelagic ecosystem, using two external models